labrosb/full-stack-search/README.md

 ### Write-up : Further Improvements

 **Backend:**
-- Make the server more robust: Implement a MongoDB reconnect mechanism.
+- The server can be more robust: Implement a MongoDB reconnect mechanism, etc.
-- Add security mechanisms, particularly protecting against dangerous inputs, using third-party libraries.
+- Security mechanisms, particularly protecting against dangerous inputs, can be added, using third-party libraries.

 **Frontend:**
-- Implement a global state to store data for hotels, cities, and countries that are clicked in the search.
-The global state would prevent additional queries to retrieve them in the respecrive pages when navigating directly from the search page.
+- A global state to store data for hotels, cities or countries when clicked in the search list, would be beneficial.
+It would eliminate the need for additional queries to retrieve them on their respective pages when navigating directly from the search page.
-- The `AccommodationSearchPage` component can be broken down into smaller components to follow React best practices for modularity, improving readability, reusability, and maintainability.
+- The `AccommodationSearchPage` component can be broken down into smaller components, to follow React best practices for modularity.

 ### Write-up : Considerations
 Due to lack of unique identifiers in the hotels and cities datasets, I used MongoDB's `_id` for searching for a specific hotel or city.
 This could be problematic if the server restarts, as the `_id` values will change, and the links with the previous IDs will no longer be accessible.